 Is your Mac slow after macOS Monterey update? , there may be good reason for that slowness, or it may be due to a variety of other factors.
 Don’t fret, as there very well could be a simple solution.
 Find out why your Mac is so slow after macOS Monterey update and discover a few ways to speed it up

-If your Mac starts running slow, it doesn’t necessarily mean that it caught a virus or became too outdated.
+If your Mac starts running slow after Monterey update, it doesn’t necessarily mean that it caught a virus or became too outdated.
 The problem might lie in its settings, or lack of disk space, or poor resource allocation.
 This would be a logical consequence of intense exploitation and it might reveal itself in just a few months after you purchase the device.
 In this article, we’ll walk through some possible reasons as to why macOS Monterey feels slow on a Mac, as well as covering some advice and general tips and tricks to speed things back up again.

 Resort to the Activity Monitor to Detect and Delete Resource Hogs

 If a Mac feels slow or sluggish after Monterey update, one way to possibly find the culprit is to check Activity Monitor for processes that are using the slow down.
 This is somewhat advanced to take action on, but it’s simple enough to observe that it can be helpful.

 Feel free to select between these two interchangeable ways to access Activity Monitor:

 - Proceed to the Utilities section in the Applications

 - Press Command + Spacebar and type “Activity Monitor” in the search bar